 This may perhaps even lead to the treatment of some mental health disorders.

-These new facts will now enable researchers to derive even more useful information.
-They could compare the functioning of the brain lymphatic system in people with Multiple Sclerosis and that in healthy people.
+These new facts will now enable researchers to derive even more helpful information.
+They could compare the functioning of the brain lymphatic system in people with multiple sclerosis and that in healthy people.
 This can also unravel the causes of Multiple Sclerosis as imagined by Iadecola.

-Aging increases the susceptibility of neurological disorders including Alzheimer’s.
-Experiments have been performed to see if these newly found facts can be put to any use for improving brain conditions.
+Aging increases the susceptibility to neurological disorders, including Alzheimer’s.
+Experiments have been performed to see if these newly found facts can improve brain conditions.
 Researchers applied a compound called Vascular Endothelial Growth Factor C (VEGF-C).

-When they treated healthy aged mice with VEGF-C, it was found that the animals’ vessels grew bigger and that meant better passage of fluids through them.
+When they treated healthy aged mice with VEGF-C, it was found that the animals’ vessels grew bigger, and that meant the better passage of fluids through them.
 They also noted improvements in learning and memorizing capabilities.
-Recent researches suggest that repairing of aging-related deterioration in meningeal lymphatic drainage can improve the efficiency of current treatments for Alzheimer’s.
+Recent researches suggest that repairing aging-related deterioration in meningeal lymphatic drainage can improve the efficiency of current treatments for Alzheimer’s.

 A new approach to treating patients